IHE/HIE-Whitepaper/README.md

 As with patient identity management, the management of data related to healthcare providers (both individual providers and provider organizations) is a fundamental challenge for communities.
-IHE has defined the Mobile Care Services Discovery ([mCDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-46.html)) and Healthcare Provider Directory ([HPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-28.html)) profile to addresses this challenge.
+IHE has defined the Mobile Care Services Discovery [(mCDS)](http://profiles.ihe.net/ITI/TF/Volume1/ch-46.html) and Healthcare Provider Directory [(HPD)](http://profiles.ihe.net/ITI/TF/Volume1/ch-28.html) Profiles to addresses this challenge.
 There are two principal benefits of using a provider directory.
 First, it provides a means to disambiguate the identity of providers (i.e., allow one to distinguish between the 58 year-old male